 Philosophically speaking I suppose sitting and watching windmills off in the distance is far more quixotic and better than exploring the inside of grungy old coffee cups.
 There was lots of downtime and being away from home without other kids or siblings to play with.
 So, like other kids in a similar or like situation I did lots of things to entertain myself and occupy my mind.
 During the night I might learn about the stars and during the day I might be found digging up Terratorn fossils.
 Othertimes, during down time I would gather up small pebbles or rocks and make little campfire rings with tiny little "Y" forked sticks with another stick across it as though it could hold a tiny little hanging pot.
 I would even put little logs in the rock ring.
 At the hay shelter on the hill above and behind the debris field I even made and buried a "time capsule" thinking I would come back one day in the future and dig it up.

 The graphic of the G.I. canteen in the main part of the text above shows, along with the canteen, a pouch hooked to the pistol belt.
-I had one of those "Carlisle" first aid pouches and I used to carry all kinds of stuff in it.
+I had a couple of those "Carlisle" first aid pouches and I used to carry all kinds of stuff in them.
 Stainless steel pocket knife with a fold-out fork and spoon.
 Compass.
 Waterproof matches.
 When I was at the debris field I had a handheld toy red-and-black plastic-bakelite film strip viewer with me.
 My uncle told me one time if the Earth ever blew-up and formed an asteroid belt around the sun like the one between Mars and Jupiter some far-in-the-future space explorer would still be able to find pieces of plastic imbeded in the rock-chunks --- because plastic junk lasts forever.
 Well, I didn't want to part with my pocketknife, compass or matches, so for my time capsule I buried the plastic film viewer.
 With that I took a gas station paper towel I had in my back pocket and using my most favored gift from my stepmother, a Reynolds Rocket ballpoint pen that could write underwater or out in space --- which I wish I still had --- and made a treasure map.